Setting Up Your Event Ingestion Endpoint

 Choose Your Subdomain

-Creating Your Record
+Creating Your DNS Record

 You will need access to your DNS provider account in order to create your record.
 Any DNS provider should suffice.
 We'll walk through the process for a common DNS provider, Cloudflare: